fketelaars/IIDR-IGC-Integration/README.md

 Download and unzip the master zip file from GitHub through the following link: [Download Zip](https://github.com/fketelaars/IIDR-IGC-Integration/archive/master.zip).

 ## Configuration
+In most scenarios you will need to perform two configuration tasks:
+- Update the configuration properties
+- Review the datastores and specify the database name

+### Setting the configuration properties
-In most situations, you will only need to update the `conf/ExportMetadata.properties` file.
-Edit the file with your favourite editor and set the properties to reflect your environment.
+Update the `conf/ExportMetadata.properties` file with your favourite editor and set the properties to reflect your environment.
 At a minimum, set the following properties:
 * CDC\_AS\_HOME: Home (main) directory of the Access Server or Management Console.
 This directory must have a `lib` subdirectory that holds the CHCCLP jar files and a directory with the Java Runtime Engine that will be used for the utility.
 If your directory path contains blanks or other special characters, please enclose the path in double quotes (").
 * asHostName: Host name or IP address of the server running the Access Server.
 * asUserName: User name to connect to the Access Server.